ASFM Hybrid Learning Hub

 Out of great respect for each employee and their personal assumption of risk, we commit to the following precautionary measures:

-• Daily temperature checks
+• Daily temperature checks at the buildings entrance

-• Close monitoring of symptoms and isolation of symptomatic individuals
+• Close monitoring of symptomatic individuals

 • Increased use of outdoor classroom spaces